Packaging Frequently Asked Questions

 8. Why do you still use black plastic for your ready meals even though it can’t be recycled?

-We recognise that at this point in time black plastic is difficult to recycle, so we are putting the necessary steps in place to stop using black plastic for our Own Brand product packaging by the end of 2019.
+We recognise that at this point in time black plastic is difficult to recycle so we do not use black plastic to package our own label products.

 9. Do you support a deposit return system?

 A cost-effective Deposit Return System (DRS) is one initiative that as part of a broader holistic approach could help to improve recycling and reduce waste.
 We are trialling in-store recycling machines for plastic bottles in the UK where customers are rewarded with money back for returning their plastic bottles.
-We have collected around 750,000 pieces of packaging through our reverse vending machines.
-This means £75,000 worth of coupons has been given to customers.
+We have collected over a million pieces of packaging through our reverse vending machines.
+This means £100,000 worth of coupons has been given to customers.
 We’re collecting up to 3000 bottles a day in some stores.